mcms95/42_Philosophers/README.md

 we use the struct timeval and function gettimeofday to get the time that are in <sys/time.h> library

-## Singleton

-- A singleton in C is a design pattern that ensures only one instance of a class can be created and provides a global point of access to that instance.
-- In this case we call data() and it returns a pointer to our main struct of type t_data
-- Access a paramater - data()-> time_to_die;
-- Can be initialized in any part of the program to be accessible

 ```c
 #include <sys/time.h>